Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 SeS('DataGridView').DoClickCell("Gmunden", "City");
 ```

-Rapise can click cells based on column name and value as well as using column and row indexes.
-Also Rapise can read column names, column count and row count.
+Rapise can click cells based on column name and value, as well as using column and row indexes.
+Rapise can also read column names, column count, and row count.
 Check [DynamicsNAVTable](/Libraries/DynamicsNAVTable/) for more details.

 Here is an example of interacting with a grid.